bsdimp/venix/doc/ABI.md

   long args take up two slots, least significant first (little endian machine).

 errno is returned from the kernel in cx.
-It's unknown how long values are returned, but it's believed to be the same as the rest of the ABI: least significant word in ax, most significant in dx (which also mirrors the system calls). ints are returned in ax. dx is used when there's a pair like pipe(2).
+Long values are returned the same as the rest of the ABI: most significant word in ax, least significant in dx (which also mirrors the system calls). ints are returned in ax. dx is used when there's a pair like pipe(2).
+The manual differs a bit from normal practice, however, on x86 so should be investigated.

 The individual man pages in the VENIX programmer's guide is, alas, ambiguous on many things, and the disassembly that's been done guides